joshdoman/peerfed-solidity/README.md

 ## Disclaimer

-_This software is experimental.
-Assets created by it are not backed by anything of value.
+_This protocol is experimental.
+In-protocol assets are intrinsically worthless.
 Use at your own risk._

 ## Motivation